lmmx/dx/README.md

 (i.e. what top percentage of most common words to exclude in preprocessing), after which the results can be explored by reviewing the output images.

-- Model all text in the abstract for each book from `dx.dataset.abstracts`
+- `dx.lda.plot_abstracts`: Model all text in the abstract for each book
   - This is more effective at removing all 'stopwords'
-- Model all text in the abstract for each book, one subject area at a time, from `dx.dataset.abstracts_by_subject`
+- `dx.lda.plot_abstracts_by_subject`: Model all text in the abstract for each book, one subject area at a time
-  - This is more insightful as to the variation within a particular sub-field (and avoids the topic model simply recovering an approximation to these 10 subject areas).
+  - This is more insightful as to the variation within a particular sub-field
-- Model all text in the table of contents for each book from `dx.dataset.toc`
+- `dx.lda.plot_tocs`: Model all chapter/section titles for each book
-- Model all text in the table of contents for each book, one subject area at a time, from `dx.dataset.toc_by_subject`
+- `dx.lda.plot_tocs_by_subject`: Model all chapter/section titles for each book, one subject area at a time

+Doing this is computationally expensive, so multiprocessing is used to run on all available cores (permitting parallel calculation of each LDA model with a dedicated process at 100% per core).

 ## Limitations